plusserver/docs/content/en/cloudhub/products/services/dns-administration.md

 ### Reverse DNS

-In the **‘Reverse DNS’** tab, you can manage PTR entries for your IP addresses.
+In the **"Reverse DNS"** tab, you can manage PTR entries for your IP addresses.
 ![Reverse DNS table](../img/dns-administration/reverse-dns-table.png)

 #### Summary table